You have the home-field advantage when it comes to solar lead generation, and that comes with significant benefits for both you and your customers.

 That’s ground breaking!

-So why are you spending money on expensive, outdated marketing techniques from the ’50’s?
+So why are you relying on expensive, outdated marketing techniques from the ’50’s?

 Today, your customers don’t want to be interrupted by a sales pitch.
 They are proactively online looking for answers when it’s convenient to them.